muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I had initially thought that he would just come over for a few hours after school every day.

-But now that he's permanently staying with me and Phanna, I felt partly responsible for whatever condition the school somehow ends up in.
+But now that he's permanently staying with me and Phanna, I felt responsible for whatever condition the school ends up in because of Ethan's absence.

 Honestly, I'm starting to feel like I should do more than just judge the entrance exam given how much Ethan has been doing for me and how much of his school affairs I've messed up pulling him away for so long.

 Though thanks to Ethan's hard work, Phanna is in relatively good shape at the moment.

-I entered the room Phanna's was in and saw Phanna in bed under a couple of sheets of blankets.
+I entered the room Phanna was in and saw Phanna in bed under a couple of sheets of blankets.

 Phanna might be stuck in bed with a heavy fever right now but that's about it.